 When I get to 1st period, I do a double take because there’s a girl I don’t recognize sitting in my normal spot.
 At least, I think it’s a girl.
 Is she new here?

 “Hey, that’s my seat.”

 She looks up at me, and I can tell she’s definitely a girl because she’s really pretty, but she either doesn’t know it or doesn’t want anyone else to because she’s covered it all up with dark, goth makeup.
-She has chin-length, messy, brown hair that looks a lot like my brother’s hair when he’s way past due for a haircut, and she’s wearing black jeans, heavy, black boots, and an oversized, black tee shirt that hides any boobs she might have.
+She has chin-length, messy, brown hair that’s cut a lot like a guy’s hair when he’s way past due for a haircut, and she’s wearing black jeans, heavy, black boots, and an oversized, black tee shirt that hides any boobs she might have.